cpsughrue/gsoc_proposal/README.md

+# Modules build daemon: build system agnostic support for explicitly built modules [GSoC Proposal]

 ## Motivation

-One of the great promises of modules is compile time improvements.
-Textual inclusion builds are slow.
-A header file must be re-processed every time a translation unit includes it.
-With modules, each module is processed only once and re-used by all translation units that import it.
-Modules provide an opportunity to optimize the build of dependencies rather than blindly processing every dependency mentioned in each translation unit.
-Currently, clang provides two ways to build modules: implicitly and explicitly.
-Both methods have strengths and weaknesses.
-Explicit modules are fast but require significant development effort on the part of build systems while implicit modules are relatively inefficient but can integrate into existing workflows seamlessly.
-"Modules build daemon: build system agnostic support for explicitly built modules" is an effort to find a compromise between implicit and explicit modules so that developers can enjoy the benefits of explicit modules regardless of build system.
+Modules have the potential to significantly enhance compile-time performance, as they eliminate the need for repetitive processing of header files during textual inclusion builds.
+By processing a module once and reusing it across all associated translation units, modules offer a more efficient approach to managing build dependencies.
+Clang currently supports two methods for building modules: implicit and explicit.
+While explicit modules boast speed, they demand considerable development effort from build systems.
+Implicit modules, on the other hand, integrate smoothly with existing workflows but lack efficiency.
+"Modules Build Daemon: Build System Agnostic Support for Explicitly Built Modules" aims to balance these two approaches, enabling developers to reap the benefits of explicit modules irrespective of their build system.

 ## Overview

-A daemon that can serve as a build system designed to manage modules will be implemented to provide build systems agnostic support for explicitly built modules.
-With the simple addition of a single command line flag, each clang invocation will register its translation unit with the daemon.
-The daemon will take the registered translation unit and scan its dependencies.
-As translation units are registered and scanned, the daemon will create a dependency graph for the project.
-In parallel, the daemon can leverage the emerging graph to schedule and build each module's AST.
-Before processing each module, the daemon will check to ensure the dependency has not already been processed or is being processed.
-The goal is to have a single entity, with knowledge of the entire build process, that can efficiently coordinate and manage the build of dependencies (i.e., modules).
+This project aims to implement a daemon that serves as a build system manager for modules, providing support for explicitly built modules irrespective of the build system.
+By simply incorporating a single command line flag, each clang invocation registers its translation unit with the daemon, which then scans the unit's dependencies.
+As translation units are registered and analyzed, the daemon constructs a dependency graph for the entire project.
+Concurrently, it utilizes the emerging graph to schedule and build each module's AST.
+This approach allows for a single, comprehensive entity to effectively coordinate and manage the build of modules throughout the entire build process.

 ## Scope

 - Work will focus on parallel Unix builds using traditional Clang modules and C++ standard modules.
-- I imagine development will first take place in apple/llvm-project with selective patches being pushed upstream due to how much dependency scanning and daemon infrastructure already exists in apple/llvm-project.
+- Development will first take place in apple/llvm-project with selective patches being pushed upstream due to how much dependency scanning and daemon infrastructure already exists in apple/llvm-project.

 ---
 ## Project Details